yutaro-s/scalable-decorrelation-ssl/README.md

 ## Acknowledgments

 This repository is built using [solo-learn](https://github.com/vturrisi/solo-learn).
 I would like to express my gratitude to the authors of solo-learn.

+This work is based on results obtained from Project JPNP20006, commissioned by the New Energy and Industrial Technology Development Organization (NEDO).